 Serve & garnish with chopped cilantro.
 Enjoy!

-I would have never attempted this dish at home if I hadn’t been to Solar Moinho de Vento, so a big thanks to them.
+I would have never attempted this dish at home if I hadn’t been to Solar Moinho de Vento, so big thanks to them.
 While I love green olives, I think black work a little better here.
 And for all those readers who think I’ve marred their grandmother’s star dish, give this a try.
-You might just convert like I did!
+You might just become a convert like I did!